MicrosoftDocs/dynamics365smb-docs/archive/LocalFunctionality/Mexico/how-to-set-up-electronic-invoicing.md

 ---
-    title: How to Set Up Electronic Invoicing | Microsoft Docs
+    title: How to Set Up Electronic Invoicing
-    description: Before you can send electronic documents, you must set up [!INCLUDE[d365fin](includes/d365fin_md.md)] to ensure that the tax identification number (RFC), personal identification number (CURP), and state inscription IDs are available for your company and all your customers and vendors.
-You also need to set up the parameters that are needed for sending electronic invoices to customers and vendors.
-These parameters include the certificate thumbprint, which is the certificate that you received from the Mexico tax authority (SAT).
+    description: Before you can send electronic documents, you must set up [!INCLUDE[navnow](../../includes/navnow_md.md)] to ensure that the tax identification number (RFC), personal identification number (CURP), and state inscription IDs are available for your company and all your customers and vendors.
-    services: project-madeira

     documentationcenter: ''
     author: SorenGP

-    ms.service: dynamics365-financials
+    ms.prod: "dynamics-nav-2017"
     ms.topic: article
     ms.devlang: na
     ms.tgt_pltfrm: na